Best of Both Worlds for Northern Ireland-born British Citizens

 Svitlana, this is all very well, but what do Northern Ireland-born British Citizens have to do within any of the above???

 My friends, as you know, Northern Ireland is part of the United Kingdom and Northern Ireland.
-This means that if John was a Northern Ireland-born British Citizen, then his visa-national spouse Gwen would need to go through all the hassle of complying with the requirements of Appendix FM (described above).
+This means that if John was a Northern Ireland-born British Citizen – the procedure will be the same.
+In other words, his visa-national spouse Gwen would need to go through all the hassle of complying with the requirements of Appendix FM (described above).
 This is on top of paying the fee of around £10,000 for the privilege to live with her husband in Northern Ireland.

 However, after 24 August 2020, all British and Irish citizens born in Northern Ireland will be treated as EU citizens for immigration purposes.
 What this means is that instead of applying under provisions of Appendix FM they will have a right to apply under Appendix EU Family Permit and Appendix EU.